jeastham1993/aws-lambda-dotnet-handler-cookbook/README.md

 This project aims to reduce cognitive load and answer these questions for you by providing a skeleton .NET Serverless service template that implements best practices for AWS Lambda, Serverless CI/CD, and the AWS CDK in one template project.

-This project also demonstrates how you can minimize the amount of code you run in production, leveraging native AWS service integrations to further reduce the operational overhead of your systems.
+It demonstrates both how you can use .NET and AWS Lambda to build your serverless applications.
+As well as defining .NET applications with the AWS CDK that fully leverage native service integrations, without a single line of code running in production.

 ### Application Architecture